jedisct1/swift-sodium/README.md

 A stream is a sequence of messages, that will be encrypted as they depart, and, decrypted as they arrive.
 The encrypted messages are expected to be received in the same order as they were sent.

-Streams can be arbitrary long.
+Streams can be arbitrarily long.
 This API can thus be used for file encryption, by splitting files into small chunks, so that the whole file doesn't need to reside in memory concurrently.

 It can also be used to exchange a sequence of messages between two peers.